loopwerk/loopwerk.io/content/articles/2021-01-30-saga-1-inspiration.md

 Hello World!
 ```

-I didn't want be forced to add that `-------` separator after the metadata.
+I didn't want to be forced to add that `-------` separator after the metadata.
 The solution was pretty simple: I wrote my own `MarkdownReader` class, added that in `settings.py` to be used, and it works.
-It was *very* easy to adjust the way liquickluck converts articles and their metadata.
+It was *very* easy to adjust the way liquidluck converts articles and their metadata.

 I also love the way it has the concept of multiple "writers," like this: